centiservice/mats3/docs/TraceIdsAndInitiatorIds.md

 combined with the InitiatorId should immediately convey which service initiated this Mats Flow, and from _where within that service_ the flow was initiated.

-For example, if the flow is initiated from a "/api/userDetails" REST endpoint, the initiatorId could well be "http: api/userDetails".
+For example, if the flow is initiated from a "/api/userDetails" REST endpoint, the initiatorId could well be "http:api/userDetails".
 If the flow is initiated within a batch process fulfilling orders, it could be 'OrderFulfillmentScheduledTask' or something relevant.
 The point is to immediately understand from which particular part of the total codebase these flows are started from - and if you do not already know that service, you go to the service named in the InitiatingAppName, and search for the InitiatorId, and should then immediately find the location.